Instructor: Tim Chumley

 Here are a few ways to get help:

-- Piazza: I’ve set up an online forum for asking and answering questions about class material, including homework problems.
-My plan is to check the forum every day and answer questions as they come up, but I hope everyone in the class will pitch in and answer others’ questions when possible.
+• Message board: I’ve set up a question and answer forum for asking and answering questions about class material, including homework problems.
+My plan is to check the forum regularly and answer questions as they come up, but my hope is everyone in the class will pitch in and answer others’ questions as another form of participation in the class.

 Resources